Archery Beginners Course – Frequently Asked Questions

 You may then choose to join Ely Archers, to pursue your interest in the sport.

 After you have completed the beginners’ course you don’t have to rush out and purchase your own equipment if you don’t want to.
 Ely Archers have a range of beginners’ archery equipment that you can hire.
-We charge a deposit for a free hire during a set time period.
+We charge a fully refundable £100 deposit for a free 6-week hire period (any damages or missing items will be deducted from the deposit).

 What if I want to carry on with archery but don’t want to join a club?